sumanhope/NewsAPI/README.md

 **Description**

 NewsAPI is a Flutter application that provides users with the latest news and allows them to add articles to their favorites.
 The app features a sleek user interface with a focus on usability and responsiveness.
+This app uses GetX for State Management and Get Storage(local storage) for database.

 **Features**